Cliques and a new measure of clustering: with application to U.S. domestic airlines: Graph Theory and Clustering

 \section{Graph Theory and Clustering}

 We briefly review some relevant tools of graph theory.
-Important monographs include \citet{diestel17} (mathematics), \citet{jackson08} (economics of social networks) and \citet{jungnickel08} (algorithms).
+Important monographs include \cite{diestel17} (mathematics), \cite{jackson08} (economics of social networks) and \cite{jungnickel08} (algorithms).
 A \emph{graph} is an ordered pair $G = (V, E)$ where $V$ and $E$ denote the sets of \emph{nodes} and \emph{edges} of $G$, respectively.
 We use $n=|V|$ and $m=|E|$ to represent the numbers of nodes and edges of $G$.
 A graph has an associated $n \times n$ \emph{adjacency matrix} $g$, with representative element $(g)_{ij}$ that takes value one when an edge is present between nodes $i$ and $j$, and zero otherwise.
 We also use $(i, j) \in E$ to denote an edge between nodes $i$ and $j$, and say that they are \emph{directly-connected}.
 A graph is \emph{simple and unweighted} if $(g)_{ii} = 0$ (no self-links) and $(g)_{ij} \in \{0, 1\}$ (no pair of nodes is linked by more than one edge, or by an edge with a weight that is different from one).
 A graph is \emph{undirected} if $(g)_{ij} = (g)_{ji}$.
 A \emph{walk} between nodes $i$ and $j$ is a sequence of edges $\{(i_{r}, i_{r+1})\}_{r=1,\ldots,R}$ such that $i_{1} = i$ and $i_{R+1} = j$, and a \emph{path} is a walk with distinct nodes.
-A graph is \emph{connected} if there is a path between any pair of nodes $i$ and $j$.
+A graph is \emph{connected} if there is at least one path between any pair of nodes $i$ and $j$; otherwise the graph is \emph{disconnected}.
+A \emph{bridge} is an edge the removal of which will disconnect the graph.
 In this paper, we consider simple, unweighted, undirected and connected graphs.